 Abstract.
-Intermolecular hyperfine relaxation-induced dipolar modulation enhancement experiment (ih-RIDME) is a pulse EPR experiment that can be used to probe the properties of a nuclear spin bath in the vicinity of an unpaired electron.
+The intermolecular hyperfine relaxation-induced dipolar modulation enhancement experiment (ih-RIDME) is a pulse electron paramagnetic resonance (EPR) experiment that can be used to probe the properties of a nuclear spin bath in the vicinity of an unpaired electron.
 The underlying mechanism is the hyperfine spectral diffusion of the electron spin during the mixing block.
-A quantitative description of the diffusion kinetics being applied to establish the ih-RIDME data model allows to extend this method for systems with heterogeneous nuclear arrangements assuming a distribution of the local nuclear densities.
-The heterogeneity can stem from the solvent or the intrinsic nuclei of structurally flexible (macro)molecule.
-Therefore, the fitted distribution function can further serve for heterogeneity characterization, quantification and structure-based analysis.
-Here, we present a detailed introduction to the principles of the ih-RIDME application to heterogeneous systems.
+A quantitative description of the diffusion kinetics being applied to establish the ih-RIDME data model allows one to extend this method to systems with heterogeneous nuclear arrangements assuming a distribution of the local nuclear densities.
+The heterogeneity can stem from the solvent or the intrinsic nuclei of a structurally flexible (macro)molecule.
+Therefore, the fitted distribution function can further serve as a method for heterogeneity characterization, quantification and structure-based analysis.
+Here, we present a detailed introduction to the principles of ih-RIDME application to heterogeneous systems.
 We discuss the spectral resolution, determination of the spectral diffusion parameters and influence of noise in the experimental data.
-We further demonstrate the application of the ih-RIDME method to a model spin-labeled macromolecule with unstructured domains.
-The fitted distribution of local proton densities was reproduced with the help of the Monte-Carlo-generated conformational ensemble.
+We further demonstrate the application of local proton densities was reproduced with the help of a conformational ensemble generated using the Monte Carlo approach.
 Finally, we discuss several pulse sequences exploiting the HYperfine Spectral Diffusion Echo MOdulatioN (HYSDEMON) effect with an improved signal-to-noise ratio.